 - Align your content goals with your overall marketing strategy to make sure content contributes to bigger business objectives and pays off in the end.

-The easiest way to bring the information about your prospects together is to create a buyer persona profile.
+The easiest way to bring the information about your prospects together is to create a buyer persona profile, which should be based on a throughout customer analysis.
 To avoid wasting resources, it’s advisable to draw up a template of this profile before you start collecting the data.
 This will let you focus on the most meaningful characteristics.

 Here are some of them: